 The title sums it up–Let It Rot!

 Reviewers say it may be the best book available on composting.
-It’s said to be an easy and interesting read.
+It’s an easy and interesting read.
 And why should composting be complicated anyway?

 The book’s full title is Let It Rot!: The Gardener’s Guide to Composting, by Stu Campbell.
 It’s one of Storey Publishing’s Down-To-Earth Guides.